Promoting Fundamental British Values.

 Rule of Law

-The school has three rules; be kind, be safe and be responsible.
-Each class starts the new school year by drawing up a set of class rules.
+The school has four rules which are also our values; show love, show care, show courage, show truth.
+Each class starts the new school year by drawing up a set of class hopes and how they would like their class to be.
 Home school agreements are signed by parents.
-Collective worship is used to share and explain the importance of the rule of law and visitors from the police force visit our school to talk about their job and the work that they do.
+Collective worship is used to share and explain the importance of the rule of law and visitors from the police force and fire brigade visit our school to talk about their job and the work that they do.